DAppBoard/dappboard-etl/README.md

 ### Schemas

-This ETL reads the blockchain block by blck in order to identify and save the following elements:
+This ETL reads the blockchain block by block in order to identify and save the following elements:

 - [Blocks](https://github.com/DAppBoard/ethereum-etl/blob/master/schemas/tables/blocks.sql): A block is the basic element of a 'blockchain'.
 It functions as an entry in a distributed ledger, recording a series of transactions together with a reference to the previous block.
-A block is chained to its preceeding block by a cryptographic hash of its contents as a means of reference.
+A block is chained to its preceding block by a cryptographic hash of its contents as a means of reference.
 - [Transactions](https://github.com/DAppBoard/ethereum-etl/blob/master/schemas/tables/transactions.sql): Transactions are messages between two accounts that may transfer Ether and may contain a payload.
 Transactions always originate from an external account that is controlled by an external actor by means of a private key.
 - [Events](https://github.com/DAppBoard/ethereum-etl/blob/master/schemas/tables/events.sql): Events are structures implemented in smart contracts.
 They cannot be accessed from the contract but can be used from the outside, e.g. by a web application that reacts to Events in a smart contract.
 - [Token transfers](https://github.com/DAppBoard/ethereum-etl/blob/master/schemas/tables/token_transfers.sql): Event generated when a token is transferred between 2 addresses.